s1dharth-s/s1dharth-s/README.md

 My name is Sidharth and I am a grad student at University of Freiburg. 🧮

-Interested in science, technology and anything that furthers mankind. ✨
+Interested in robotics, software development and anything that furthers mankind. ✨

 - 🐍 Python enthusiast
 - 💡 Python3 | C++ | C | Go | TypeScript | HTML/CSS